FTSE 100 closes lower at the end of best week in three months

 Capping losses, Spirax-Sarco Engineering added 3.1% after UBS upgraded the valve maker’s rating to “buy” from “neutral”.

-Despite the session’ losses, the FTSE 100 logged its best weekly performance in more than three months, while the madcap index posted its best week in eight months.
+Despite the session’ losses, the FTSE 100 logged its best weekly performance in more than three months, while the midcap index posted its best week in eight months.

 Global markets have rallied this week as evidence of slowing inflation in the United States bolstered hopes that the Federal Reserve is nearing the end of its rate-hike cycle.